 God has identified the real problem in our lives and the only solution.
 But we easily deceive ourselves.
 The real issue is how are you going to respond to this message?
 Are you willing to hear God out?

 Once I am justified before God, will “works” necessarily follow?
-James answers yes, with 4 illustrations.
+James answers yes, because with 4 illustrations.

 08 James 3:1-12 – Warnings to Teachers